 The environmental risk increases every year, creating a real danger of radioactive pollution of the large territory around the tailings.
 Use of the radioactive materials in the agricultural production, which is grown up in vicinities of the tailings, could lead to significant radiation exposure of the population of Goziyon Jamoat.

-As a result of the project, 5 radioactive hotspots in residential areas were removed.
-400 People who live close to the tailings were educated about radiation safety and provided printed materials.
+As a result of the project 5 radioactive hotspots in residential areas were removed.
+The results of the sociological surveys conducted in 2014 were used to design and implement an education and awareness program.
+400 people who live close to the tailings were educated about radiation safety and provided printed materials.
 This has significantly decreased the most immediate risks of radioactive contamination to people.
-This should be considered a great success of the project.
+The awareness activities inspired local residents to demand actions from the regional government to address the issue of contamination from tailings.
+The governor responded by ordering the covering up of tailings with a layer of clean soil.
+By the end of 2015 more than 30% of the tailings were covered.
+All these actions and involvement of the government should be considered a great success of the project.

 The conducted education activity was successful.
 But the next generation of local people, growing children would need to be educated as well.
 So a longterm solution is necessary, e.g. special classes in local schools and kindergartens.

 To sum up the list of recommendations for future activities at the Digmai site: